-- 1. Create a new group in the shortcuts playlist. - A Note: The shortcuts playlist already contains one group called Presets.
-You will now add an additional group for your pre-filled walls, this group will appear as a tab in the Shortcuts bar. - 2.
-Drag a preset from the Videowall tab to your new group in Shortcuts, or the main channel (usually channel A). - 3.
-Right-click the preset and select Edit. - 4.
-You can drag and drop elements from the different tabs (Media, inboxes, GFX playlist) from the editor to the GFX channels in the video wall.
+1. Create a new group in the shortcuts playlist.

+- 2. Drag a preset from the Videowall tab to your new group in Shortcuts, or the main channel (usually channel A). - 3.
+Right-click the preset and select Edit.

+4. You can drag and drop elements from the different tabs (Media, Live, inboxes, GFX playlist) from the editor to the GFX channels in the video wall.